Disappearance of Jennifer Kesse

 Jennifer Joyce Kesse (born May 20, 1981) is an American woman from Orlando, Florida, who has been missing since January 23, 2006.
 Shortly after she vanished, Kesse's car was discovered parked around a mile from her home.
-Security footage recorded a person parking Kesse's car and walking away; the person could not be identified due to poor camera quality and the absence of any visible distinguishing physical features.
+Security footage recorded a "person of interest" parking Kesse's car and walking away, but the individual could not be identified due to poor camera quality, a fence blocking the view, and the absence of any visible distinguishing physical features.
 The case received local and national press attention.

-As of 2023, no arrests have been made and Kesse's whereabouts remain unknown.
+No arrests have been made and Kesse's whereabouts remain unknown.
+In October 2025, Kesse's father announced that investigators had found new DNA evidence and greatly reduced the number of suspects, and Kesse's case is no longer cold.

-Prior events
+Background

 A graduate of Vivian Gaither High School in Tampa, Florida, Kesse attended the University of Central Florida in Orlando and graduated in 2003 with a degree in finance.
 At the time she disappeared, she was working as a finance manager at Central Florida Investments Timeshare Company in Ocoee and had recently bought a condominium in Orlando.
 The weekend before she vanished, Kesse vacationed with her boyfriend on Saint Croix, U.S. Virgin Islands.
 After returning on Sunday, she spent that night at her boyfriend's home, then drove straight to work on the morning of Monday, January 23, 2006.

 Disappearance

-Kesse was seen for the last time leaving work at approximately 6:00 pm on January 23, 2006.
+Kesse was last known to have been seen when she left work at approximately 6:00 pm on January 23, 2006.
 She spoke by phone with her father while driving home at around 6:15 pm, and then with her boyfriend at around 10:00 pm.
 She was in the habit of texting or telephoning her boyfriend before leaving for work, so it was unusual when she did neither the next morning.
-His call to her went to voicemail.
+His call went straight to her voicemail.

 When Kesse failed to arrive at work, her employer contacted her parents, who set out on the two-hour drive from their home to hers.
 Kesse's parents noticed that her car was missing but saw nothing out of the ordinary in her home.
 A wet towel and clothes laid out, among other things, suggested that she had showered, dressed, and prepared for work that morning.
 Friends and family distributed fliers about Kesse that evening, and the Orlando Police Department organized search parties on foot and on horseback, as well as by boat, helicopter, car, and ATV.